Brand Embrace Embodies Findability

 Creative should be budgeted to build a range of assets matching the right content to the right moment.
 This includes both the short-term “I-want-to-buy” moments, but also more long-term, relationship-building “I-want-to-know” moments.

-Four key moment types representing full range of user needs
+Four key moment types representing a full range of user needs

 Findability vs. Searchability